SigmaHQ/sigma/tools/README.md

 ### Datadog
 The Datadog backend currently supports converting Sigma files to the [Log Search Syntax](https://docs.datadoghq.com/logs/explorer/search_syntax/) with the identifier `datadog-logs`.
 This query can be used in the Security Monitoring product.

 #### Config file
 This backend does not require a config file though it is possible to add a config file for fieldmapping and defining facets as a list.
 While attributes will be queried with `@my-attribute:my-attribute` facets will be queried with `my-facet:my-facet`.
 For an example, see `tools/config/datadog.yml`.

 #### Backend options
-The backend options support `index` and `service` facets.
+The backend options support `index`, `service` and `source` facets.

 Example
 ```